vrsrajawat/Solidity-project/README.md

 #### Project Description

-The MyToken contract is a basic ERC20-compatible token contract that allows for minting and burning tokens.
-It includes the following features:
+The MyToken contract is an ERC20-compatible token contract designed to facilitate minting and burning operations.
+It encompasses the following functionalities:

-- Minting: New tokens can be minted and added to the total supply.
+- **Minting:** Users can create new tokens, effectively increasing the total token supply.
-- Burning: Tokens can be burned (destroyed) to reduce the total supply.
+- **Burning:** Tokens can be destroyed (burned), leading to a reduction in the total token supply.
-- Balance Tracking: The contract tracks token balances for different addresses.
+- **Balance Tracking:** The contract diligently monitors token balances across various addresses.

 #### Usage of Project